 Parties agree that nothing should be considered agreed until everything is agreed.

-Parties agree that they shall resolve the list of challenges as mentioned below first.
+[Parties agree that they shall resolve the list of challenges as mentioned below first.

-Parties agree to consider the feasibility and ways of managing HFCs in a contact group, where the parties shall resolve the following issues:
+Parties agree to consider the feasibility and ways of managing HFCs in a contact group, where the parties shall resolve the following issues:]

+[Parties in a contact group shall consider the feasibility and ways of managing HFCs, where the parties first shall resolve the following issues by formulating processes, mechanisms and approaches as required thereof:]

+[Parties in a contact group shall consider the feasibility and ways of managing HFCs, based on a common understanding of the following issues/principles:]

+[Parties, in a contact group, shall [resolve][comprehensively address], by [identifying and elaborating] [designing and working out] processes, mechanisms and approaches, the following challenges first:]

 Recognition of the special situation of developing countries and the principles under the Montreal Protocol which have enabled sufficient additional time in the implementation of commitments by A5 countries,